Two beams are better than one: Enabling reliable and high throughput mmWave links: Design of Multi-beam system

-\todo{R3: The solution requires full channel state information, which may not be practical.
-ToDo: Explain Full CSI is available in both 5G NR and 802.11ad }

-Note that \name requires the full CSI at the receiver for every probe to perform constructive combining.
-For the 5G NR system, the CSI is readily available from the CSI-RS signal.
-Even for 802.11ad commercial routers, there is firmware available to extract the CSI~\cite{qualcomm2017wil6210, wang2020demystifying, palacios2018adaptive}.
-Finally, the optimal phase, amplitude, and angle will change over time as the user moves.
-We propose to periodically estimate these parameters along with our novel tracking algorithm that we'll discuss in Section~\ref{sec:design}.
+which reduces, as expected, to $\hat{\delta}e^{j \hat{\sigma}} = h_2/h_1 $ for a narrowband channel (e.g. in IEEE 802.11ad 60 GHz standard \cite{ieee80211ad}).
+The optimal phase, amplitude, \& angle will change over time as the user moves.
+We periodically estimate these parameters using our tracking algorithm discussed in the next section.